WELCOME TO

 What is Taijutsu?

-Budo training will challenge you mentally, socially and emotionally.
+Budo training will challenge you mentally, socially and emotionally- but in a fun and enjoyable way.
 If you are not ready to sweat, cry, grow, fall down, get up, laugh, adapt, overcome and change to become a more amazing person, it's not for you!

-Beginners start off relatively gently and training increases in challenge level as you progress.
+Beginners start off relatively gently and training increases in challenge level appropriate to your body and fitness as you progress.

-The more you put into this art, the more it gives back; although you can just come to class once a week, if you want to get the most from it then 90% of training is done in your own time.
+The more you put into this art, the more it gives back; although you can just come to class once a week, (totally fine!) ~ if you want to get the most from this art, then 90% of training is done in your own time.
 This includes daily stretching, meditation, nutrition, reading and study.
 It's a simple but powerful integrated lifestyle approach which has been practiced for hundreds of years.

 We aim to be happier, healthier and better protected and have the confidence and courage to love and live life in a harmonious manner.